 How is this course taught and assessed?

-Teaching is a mixture of lectures and seminars, where you will work in small groups to discuss and explore material and produce presentations.
+Teaching is a mixture of lectures and small-group seminars where you discuss and explore material and produce presentations.
 You will also undertake independent research with the support of your personal tutor.

 You will be expected to read widely, for example academic texts, government publications and reports from think tanks, to gain a full understanding of the links between theory and practice.